j5pu/cmdp/README.md

 $ pip install nodeps[repo]
 ```

-To install all extras (not including development extras):
+To install all extras but [dev] (not including development extras):

 ```console
 $ pip install nodeps[all]